Deepsjai/nlp4finance.github.io/README.md

 # Compression Evaluation Metric
 Music is fundamentally subjective.
 Thus generating a quantitative evaluation metric for our compression algorithm is very difficult.
 It is not possible to naively compare the reconstructed time domain signals, as completely different signals can sound the same.
 For example, phase shift, or small uniform frequency shifts are imperceptible to the human ear.
 A naive loss in the time domain would heavily penalise this.

-# Phase Shift

-On the other hand, a time domain loss does not adequately capture high frequencies and low volumes.
-As human perception of sound is logarithmic, and low frequencies typically have higher amplitude, a time domain loss under-weights high frequencies and results in a muffled, underwater-sounding output.

-We follow the approach of [1] and instead use an RMSE metric by directly comparing the frequency spectra across time.
-This has the benefit of considering low amplitudes and high frequencies, and is perceptually much closer.

 # RMSE Loss